fcrespel/sagdevops-containers/README.md

 Go to the `containers` directory and execute `docker-compose build <product>` to create an image for one of the following products:

-- `hello-world` : a simple Hello World showing build arguments and environment variables.
+- `hello-world`: a simple Hello World showing build arguments and environment variables.
-- `abe` : Asset Build Environment
+- `abe`: Asset Build Environment
-- `apigw` : API Gateway (with embedded Elasticsearch)
+- `apigw`: API Gateway
-- `broker` : Broker Server
+- `broker`: Broker Server
+- `ids`: Internal Data Store (Elasticsearch)
-- `is` : Integration Server (with CloudStreams, JDBC and Kafka Adapters)
+- `is`: Integration Server (with CloudStreams, JDBC and Kafka Adapters)
-- `msr` : Microservices Runtime (with CloudStreams, JDBC and Kafka Adapters)
+- `msr`: Microservices Runtime (with CloudStreams, JDBC and Kafka Adapters)
-- `um` : Universal Messaging
+- `um`: Universal Messaging

 Each directory contains a `Dockerfile` using multi-stage build to provision the product using the `commandcentral-builder` image and a `template.yaml` file, then copy the installation directory on top of the `java` image.
 The latest fixes are applied by default.
 The `entrypoint.sh` script starts the main product runtime.